caozhichongchong/QuickVariants/README.md

 **Summary by reference position**

 - `--out-vcf <file>` output file to generate containing a description of mutation counts by position
+-  --vcf-omit-support-reads By default, the vcf file has a column showing one or more supporting reads for each variant.
+If set, the output vcf file will hide the supporting reads for each variant.
 - `--vcf-exclude-non-mutations` if set, the output vcf file will exclude positions where no mutations were detected
 - `--distinguish-query-ends <fraction>` (default 0.1) In the output vcf file, we separately display which queries aligned at each position with <fraction> of the end of the query and which didn't.